Sexual abuse scandal in the Roman Catholic Archdiocese of Milwaukee: Reverend Michael E. Nowak

-In May 2012, the parents of a 14-year-old girl reported to police that Reverend Michael E. Nowak, pastor at St. Theresa of Liseiux Parish in Kenosha, had made sexually explicit remarks to her during a phone conversation that week.
+In May 2011, the parents of a 14-year-old girl reported to police that Reverend Michael E. Nowak, pastor at St. Theresa of Liseiux Parish in Kenosha, had made sexually explicit remarks to her during a phone conversation that week.
 When the incident became public, a 17-year-old girl made a similar accusation against Nowak.
 She said that Nowak had taken her out to a movie, then later called her asking for another "date".
 Later in May, Nowak was charged with two counts of unlawful use of a telephone, both misdemeanors.
 In July 2011, Nowak pleaded guilty in a plea bargain; he was sentenced to 30 days in jail and one year on probation.

 Reverend John O'Brien

 During the 1990s, Reverend John O'Brien was serving a pastoral role at Presentation Parish in North Fond du Lac, Wisconsin.
 In May 1999, he started counseling a 17-year-old boy who was troubled after motorcycle/bicycle accident.
-While meeting O'Brien's apartment, the priest the boy to strip naked; O'Brien then started fondling his genitals.
+While meeting O'Brien's apartment, the priest told the boy to strip naked; O'Brien then started fondling his genitals.
 In November 2000, O'Brien pleaded no contest to fourth-degree sexual assault; the judge fined him $1,000 and order him to attend psychiatric counseling.

 Reverend Dennis A. Pecore

 Reverend Dennis A. Pecore, a priest of the Society of the Divine Savior. came to Milwaukee in 1986 to serve on the pastoral staff of Our Mother of Good Counsel Parish.
 Records later showed that three teachers at the school wrote to Archbishop Weakland warning him about Pecore.
 Weakland responded to one teacher with a legal threat.
 In June 1987, Pecore was charged with sexually assaulting a 15-year-old boy from the parish school.
 Pecore was sentenced in September 1987 to one year in prison and five years of probation.
-He was allow work release from prison to attend university classes.
+He was allowed work release from prison to attend university classes.
 The archdiocese settled a lawsuit by the victim in 1988 for $595,000.

 After his release from prison, Pecore was assigned by Salvadorians as a live-in coordinator at Jordan House, their residence for retired priests in Milwaukee.
 During this period, Pecore started sexually assaulting his nine-year-old nephew, Nick Janovsky, at Jordan House.
 In March 1994, after being convicted of assaulting Janovsky, Pecore was sentenced to 12 years in prison.